The Rocky Horror Picture Show cult following: History and background

 The film The Rocky Horror Picture Show came about due to the tremendous success of the stage musical The Rocky Horror Show and opened in the United States at the United Artists Theater in Westwood, Los Angeles, California, on September 26, 1975.
 Although the theater was selling out every night, it was noted that many of the same people were returning to see the movie.
-This turned out to be an exception, not the rule as it was not doing well elsewhere in the US.
+This audience turned out to be an exception, however, and it did not do well elsewhere in the US.

-The film was then re-launched as a midnight movie, beginning its run at the Waverly Theatre in New York City on April 1, 1976.
+The film was then re-launched as a midnight movie, beginning its run at the Waverly Theater in New York City on April 1, 1976.
 The Riverside Twin in Austin, Texas, became the second location to run the film as a midnighter.
 Over time, people began shouting responses to the characters' statements on the screen.
 Schoolteacher Louis Farese, Jr., Theresa Krakauskas and Amy Lazarus, who attended together at the Waverly, are credited with having started the convention of talking back to the screen, bringing props and making up one-liners, the purpose of which was basically to make one another laugh.
 They had no idea that in doing so, they'd create something that would last decades.
 As Amy Lazarus once said, "we just trying to have a good time."
 (These mostly included puns, or pop culture references.)
 A showing of the film at the 1976 World Science Fiction Convention spread its fame to a new cadre of enthusiasts.